210823-Enterprise/demos/devops/README.md

-# How to Setup SonarCloud & CI/CD for a Spring Boot App
+# How to Setup SonarCloud & CI/CD Pipeline for a Spring Boot App
 *The purpose of this directory is to provide step-by-step guides to set up **Sonar Cloud** and an **AWS CodePipeline** to facilitate CI/CD.
 You can emulate these same steps to analyze and deploy your own application.*